-1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
-No It is not standard for leases in Peru to contain a tenant's covenant to comply with all legal obligations or statutory requirements.
+It is not standard for leases in Peru to contain a tenant's covenant to comply with all legal obligations or statutory requirements.

 However, tenants would have to comply with any mandatory regulations or governmental legislation which come into force.

-2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
-Costs may be recoverable from the tenant.
-Leases usually establish the allocation of costs and actions relating to public requirements: costs and actions related to the ownership of the asset fall to the landlord costs and actions related to the occupancy of the asset fall to the tenant.
+If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?

+Leases usually establish the allocation of costs and actions relating to public requirements:

+- costs and actions related to the ownership of the asset fall to the landlord - costs and actions related to the occupancy of the asset fall to the tenant.

 Accordingly, the landlord may be able to recover these costs from the tenant.

-3 If the tenant cannot use its property, does it have to continue paying rent?
+If the tenant cannot use its property, does it have to continue paying rent?

 No, the tenant may not have to continue to pay, but this depends on the terms of the lease, provided that tenant was not responsible for the event that caused the property to become unusable.

 Such a provision is found in certain commercial leases.
-4 Is it common for leases to contain a tenant's keep-open covenant?

 If so, might a governmental quarantine or shutdown put the tenant in breach?
 How would a landlord enforce the covenant?

-No It is not common for leases to contain a keep-open covenant.
+It is not common for leases to contain a keep-open covenant.

 However, more recently, a keep-open covenant is being included in leases in shopping centers.

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
 Yes, possibly in the case of retail leases.

 In the case of commercial leases (i.e. retail), if tenants cannot use the premises, payment of rent may be suspended.

 Depending on the nature of the lease, where a tenant continues to use the property (i.e. home, warehouse) a force majeure event does not excuse lease obligations.

 However, typically leases do not include a force majeure clause.

-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-No, probably not.
+Could the parties argue that the lease contract is frustrated by COVID-19?

 The non-use of the property due to COVID-19 is temporary.
 Obligations can be suspended during the term COVID-19 affects their fulfillment.
 However, the lease contract may be terminated if the affected party -justifiably - loses interest in the performance of the obligation or considers that such fulfillment is no longer useful.
 This should be considered in a case by case basis and the affected party will need to prove it.
 The other party may contest through an arbitration/judicial proceeding.

-7 Do landlords and tenants commonly obtain business interruption insurance?
-No In general, lease agreements do not contain provisions that require the parties to obtain business interruption insurance.
+Do landlords and tenants commonly obtain business interruption insurance?

+In general, lease agreements do not contain provisions that require the parties to obtain business interruption insurance.
 In practice, the landlord or the tenant may obtain insurance which covers the loss of rent.